Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Conclusions and outlook

 \section{Conclusions and outlook}

-Transitioning from low to high pricing in response to increased market volatility has not been previously documented in the existing literature on robust pricing.
-When next to the mean, the seller is only aware of the standard deviation, this leads to relatively lower prices that decrease with risk.
-Similarly, relying exclusively on valuation bounds results in risk-insensitive pricing.
-The distinctive switch from low to high pricing occurs only when the seller possesses, in addition to the mean and valuation bounds, sufficiently precise information about the standard deviation.
-This specific combination of factors contributing to the phenomenon might explain why it has been overseen so far.
-Another reason might be the dominance of low pricing strategies in prior research, coupled with a focus on the intuition that prices should decrease with the level of risk or volatility.
+The transition from low to high pricing in response to increased market volatility has not been previously documented in the robust pricing literature.
+When the seller knows only the mean and variance, prices tend to be lower and decrease with risk.
+Likewise, relying solely on valuation bounds leads to risk-insensitive pricing.
+The distinctive shift from low to high pricing occurs only when the seller, in addition to knowing the mean and valuation bounds, has sufficiently precise information about the variance.
+This specific combination of factors may explain why this phenomenon has been overlooked.
+Another contributing factor could be the dominance of low-pricing strategies in prior research, which has largely focused on the intuition that prices should decrease with risk or volatility.

-As illustrated in the example of Beta-distributed valuations discussed in the introduction, instances of large or extreme volatility translate into worst-case scenarios, akin to all-or-nothing scenarios.
-When these scenarios become sufficiently likely, the seller shifts strategies from low pricing and aggressive market penetration to high prices tailored exclusively for those users with the highest valuations.
-This strategic shift emphasizes the imperative to tailor pricing strategies to accommodate different levels of market uncertainty, particularly in instances of substantial market volatility.
-We anticipate that the transition to higher pricing due to increased risk, as elucidated in this study via a basic yet parsimonious pricing model, holds broader applicability in more generalized or detailed models and real-world settings.
-We have demonstrated this already for the setting of delay-prone services.

-Exploring the occurrence of low-high pricing in robust settings with partial demand information captured in terms of ambiguity sets is worthwhile to investigate in more detail.
-Ambiguity sets not explored in this paper include those conditioned on the first three or more moments, or distance-based ambiguity sets centered around a reference distribution, with distance measured in terms of metrics like $\phi$-divergence, Kullback-Leibler distance and Wasserstein distance.
-While necessitating a distinct mathematical approach, we anticipate that these alternative ambiguity sets may also yield instances of low-high pricing, particularly for sufficiently high levels of ambiguity. \\